-A plaintiff in a slip and fall case will be asked if he or she took any action to prevent his or her injury.
-Slip and fall cases operate by “comparative negligence”, meaning that, if the plaintiff did something causally related to the accident, supporting evidence could limit recoverable damages.
-If the plaintiff risked injury regardless of clearly visible warnings or barricades, or if he or she was otherwise negligent, that will affect the case to the defendant’s advantage.
+A plaintiff in a slip and fall case will be asked if they took any action to prevent their injury.
+Slip and fall cases operate by “comparative negligence,” meaning that if the plaintiff did something causally related to the accident, supporting evidence could limit recoverable damages.
+If the plaintiff risked injury regardless of clearly visible warnings or barricades, or if they were otherwise negligent, it will affect the case to the defendant’s advantage.
 If the plaintiff sustained injury regardless of preventative action, such as holding onto handrails in an icy area, recoverable damages may become more valuable.
-Do you think you have a case?

 If you or a loved one have been injured on someone else’s property, you are urged to contact the Indianapolis Premises Liability Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.